Nearby State Parks

 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.

-At the Mining Museum you can learn about the history of Jerome and some of the interesting characters that called Jerome home.
+At the Mine Museum you can learn about the history of Jerome and some of the interesting characters that called Jerome home.
 Like most mining towns, it was populated with saloons, ladies of the night, Chinese laundries and restaurants, average people trying to get by in a rough and tumble mining town.
 There was also an occasional shoot-out.

 Gold King Mine